Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Auto-Pilot Mode/README.md

     - PR Summaries?

 ### Lab 5.4 - DocSet?

+> [!Caution]
-## NOT IN SCOPE - Suggestions for the Trainer - Remove this section before publishing
+> NOT IN SCOPE - Suggestions for the Trainer - Remove this section before publishing

 ### Congratulations you've made it to the end! &#9992; &#9992; &#9992;